Is 469 a good credit score?

 Either way, if you are able to get approved for a credit card, you must make your payments on time and keep your balance below 30% of your credit limit.

 See also: 7 Best Secured Credit Cards

 Can you get a personal loan with a credit score of 469?

-There are very few lenders who will approve you for a personal loan with a 469 credit score.
+Very few lenders will approve you for a personal loan with a 469 credit score.
 However, there are some that work with bad credit borrowers.
 But, personal loans from these lenders come with high interest rates.

 It’s best to avoid payday loans and high-interest personal loans as they create long-term debt problems and just contribute to a further decline in credit score.

 To build credit, applying for a credit builder loan may be a good option.
 Instead of giving you the cash, the money is simply placed in a savings account.
 Once you pay off the loan, you get access to the money plus any interest accrued.